robot-exploration/robot-exploration.github.io/_pages/about.md

 enable us to better understand and protect our world and its ecosystems.

-My work typically exists at the intersection of probabilistic inference, mathematical optimization, and convex geometry.
+My work typically exists at the intersection of probabilistic inference, mathematical optimization, and geometry.
 Largely, I focus on building more robust algorithms with provable performance guarantees.
 These algorithmic advances enable improved navigational capabilities, allowing for lower cost sensors and generally expanding the performance envelope of existing systems.